slatedocs/slate/source/includes/metype/_public_api_documentation.md

 ## Bookmarks

 Bookmarks allow users to mark URLs to be read later.
-All Bookmark APIs operate on bookmarks for a single user, and all Bookmark APIs must be authenticated.
-See [Single Sign On](#single-sign-on-sso) for information on how to create an access token.
+All Bookmark APIs operate on bookmarks for a single user, and all Bookmark APIs must be authenticated using a JSON Web Token (JWT access token).
+See [Generating JWT](#generating-jwt) for information on how to create a JWT access token.

 All Bookmark APIs follow the [json:api](https://jsonapi.org) specification.